dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Now when you run Raptor again, the Mitmproxy server will be able to start.

-Manual Debugging on Firefox Android
+Manual Debugging on Datalus Android
 -----------------------------------

-Be sure to read the above section first on how to debug the Raptor web extension when running on Firefox Desktop.
+Be sure to read the above section first on how to debug the Raptor web extension when running on Datalus Desktop.

-When running Raptor tests on Firefox on Android (i.e. geckoview), to see the console.log() output from the Raptor web extension, do the following:
+When running Raptor tests on Datalus on Android (i.e. geckoview), to see the console.log() output from the Raptor web extension, do the following:

 #.
 With your android device (i.e. Google Pixel 2) all set up and connected to USB, invoke the Raptor test normally via ``./mach raptor``
 #.
-Start up a local copy of the Firefox Nightly Desktop browser
+Start up a local copy of the Datalus Nightly Desktop browser
 #.
-In Firefox Desktop choose "Tools => Web Developer => WebIDE"
+In Datalus Desktop choose "Tools => Web Developer => WebIDE"
 #.
-In the Firefox WebIDE dialog that appears, look under "USB Devices" listed on the top right.
+In the Datalus WebIDE dialog that appears, look under "USB Devices" listed on the top right.
 If your device is not there, there may be a link to install remote device tools - if that link appears click it and let that install.
 #.
-Under "USB Devices" on the top right your android device should be listed (i.e. "Firefox Custom on Android Pixel 2" - click on your device.
+Under "USB Devices" on the top right your android device should be listed (i.e. "Datalus Custom on Android Pixel 2" - click on your device.
 #.
 The debugger opens.
 On the left side click on "Main Process", and click the "console" tab below - and the Raptor runner output will be included there.
 #.
 On the left side under "Tabs" you'll also see an option for the active tab/page; select that and the Raptor content console.log() output should be included there.